animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 }
 ```

-With the preceding class, you can even use *Gfsh* to connect to the
+With the preceding class, you can use `gfsh` to connect to the
 small cluster and manage it, as follows:

 ```highlight
 $ gfsh